 Car accident lawsuits filed by passengers can get complex because you may need to recover compensation from multiple parties.
-If you’re trying to navigate the legal process, an experienced West Palm Beach car accident lawyer from The Law Offices of Casey D. Shomo can support you along the way.
+If you’re trying to navigate the legal process, an experienced car accident lawyer from The Law Offices of Casey D. Shomo can support you along the way.
 Hopefully, once you prove negligence and receive the settlement you deserve, you can recover quickly and without added financial strain.

 Drivers Assume Responsibility for their Passengers

 Drivers assume responsibility for their passengers in Florida car accidents, so you can seek compensation from your driver’s insurance company for any damages you’ve suffered.
 Because Florida has a no-fault insurance law, all drivers should have Personal Injury Protection (PIP) insurance.
 This insurance covers injuries suffered by anyone involved in a driver’s wreck, including passengers.

 If you file a claim for compensation with your driver’s insurance but your damages are over $10,000, then you can file a lawsuit to recover the rest of your damages.
 To recover the rest of your damages, you may need to determine whom to sue.
 If your driver is at fault, you can sue them for any damages their insurance hasn’t already covered, but you can also sue any other liable parties in the collision.

 Proving Negligence Against Another At-Fault Party